 Russell Shorto has called Amsterdam “the world’s most liberal city,” and indeed, the Netherlands is well known for its “tolerant” approaches to drug enforcement, legalized prostitution, and gay rights.
 However, recent events have brought this self-congratulatory attitude into question.
 In debates over immigration and multiculturalism, public commentators from across the political spectrum have argued for the limits of tolerance and the need to defend Dutch national identity against intolerant views, especially those allegedly associated with Islam.
 Large segments of the Dutch populace—and prominent politicians—have expressed fear, revulsion, and anger towards Dutch Muslims, whether recent immigrants or the children or grandchildren of so-called “guest workers” from Morocco and Turkey who helped power the Netherlands’s economic recovery after World War II.

-This intensive, 10-day program contextualizes these debates by exploring the concept of tolerance in
+This intensive, two-week program contextualizes these debates by exploring the concept of tolerance in

 narratives of Dutch national history and in contemporary debates about the place of religion, race, gender, and

 sexuality in Dutch identity.
 Using Amsterdam as our site of analysis, we will explore Dutch ideas and practices of

 tolerance and reflect on how these historical legacies are mobilized in contemporary debates over national

 identity.
 We will meet with Dutch academics, politicians, and local activists, and students will be asked to reflect on how these discussions intersect with their own experiences, both abroad and at home.